mort-gh/rmdb-geeksforless/README.md

 ## Installation 🛠

 This application has been tested on Node.js version 12 and later.
-There is way to install the application:
+There is way to install them:

 1. Clone the repository to a local or remote server: